Beyond the Prompt: An Empirical Study of Cursor Rules: Characteristics of Cursor Rules

 Developers tend to provide less context when working with statically typed languages such as Go, C\#, and Java, and provide more context when working with dynamic languages like JavaScript and PHP.
-This suggests that developers expect that the stricter syntax and type checking in statically typed languages allow LLMs to infer more information directly from the code, reducing the need for additional context~\cite{typeisgood1,typeisgood}.
-For example, repositories of JavaScript as main languages tend to provide more guideline-related context (\textbf{M}ean=92) and more conventions (M=34) while those using TypeScript, a statically typed superset of JavaScript, has a lower average number of guideline-related context (M=50) and conventions (M=34).
+This suggests developers expect stricter type checking in statically typed languages helps LLMs infer more from the code, reducing the need for extra context~\cite{typeisgood1,typeisgood}.
+For example, repositories of JavaScript as main languages tend to provide more guideline-related context (\textbf{M}ean=92) and more project-related context (M=102), while those using TypeScript, a statically typed superset of JavaScript, has a lower average number of guideline-related context (M=50), and project-related context (M=59).

 Developers provided more overall context (M=207) for PHP projects compared to other languages, possibly because PHP is an older language with a wide variety of coding styles and practices, which may make it challenging for LLMs to infer the appropriate conventions and best practices without additional context.